 Home » National Parks » Royal National Park

-The 6.5 km return hike from Garawarra Farm to Thelma Head showcases some of the most stunning coastal scenery in the Royal National Park.
+The 6.5 km return walk from Garawarra Farm to Thelma Head showcases some of the most stunning coastal scenery in the Royal National Park.

 This moderately challenging track passes two beaches and features multiple vantage points along the way, offering sweeping views of the coastline.